hypernormalisation/SwedgeTimer/README.md

 Traditional WeakAura swing timers do not recognise that the player's swing timer is reset by some of our abilities.
 The most notable of these is Repentance, a crucial ability in PvP play.
-Players must guage themselves when a swing is up after casting Repentence, reducing the player's ability to re-open with a twist following a cast.
+Players must guess themselves when a swing is up after casting Repentence, impacting the player's ability to promptly re-open with a twist following a cast.

 SwedgeTimer correctly resets the paladin's swing timer upon any relevant ability cast.
 These include:
 - Repentance